30 Jun How Long Does a Divorce Take?

 Obviously, the more issues that a divorcing couple can agree upon, the better.
 If you absolutely cannot come to an agreement with your spouse on any issue, that specific issue may need to be litigated.

 Again, because there are many factors that affect a divorce, no one can truly give you an accurate answer to the question “How Long Does a Divorce Take?”.
-The best way to avoid a lengthy divorce is by choosing a firm who will focus on the issues that may arise in the divorce that mean the most to you and then trying to find a common ground in order to narrow the focus of litigation to a few (if any) issues.
+The best way to avoid a lengthy divorce is by choosing a firm that will focus on the issues that may arise in the divorce that mean the most to you and then trying to find a common ground in order to narrow the focus of litigation to a few (if any) issues.